 Like any adventure sport, paragliding has its hazards.
 Proper training, sound judgement, and modern gear all help to mitigate the risk of injury.
 With the right attitude, paragliding can be very safe and become one of the most rewarding aspects of a person’s life.
 The most important part of safety in paragliding is the pilot’s attitude, judgement, and abilities relative to the desired flight plan.
 Very similar safety truths exist for rock climbing, scuba diving, skydiving, etc…

 How do I get started?

-To book your first lesson please call or text Rob at (707)654-6750 or send an email to firstname.lastname@example.org If you live in the San Francisco Bay Area or will be here for a few weeks then we are likely the school for you.
+To book your first lesson please call or text Rob at (707)654-6750 or send an email to email@example.com If you live in the San Francisco Bay Area or will be here for a few weeks then we are likely the school for you.
 Depending on where you live, there are many great schools available.
-If you are not able to learn with us then we would be happy to help you find another school.

 how do i prepare for my first day?

 Here is how to Prepare for day 1.
 Sign the waiver Things to bring and wear: Water Snacks Sunscreen Pants Sturdy shoes A helmet (or you can borrow from me) Gloves for hand protection